-In general, we can identify some main purposes of process management:
+In general, we can identify some main objectives of process management:

-– Systematize the routines that involve the company’s day-to-day and assign responsibilities;
+– Systematize the routines that involve the day-to-day of the company and assign responsibilities;

-– Organize the processes aiming at clear results (and not specific tasks);
+– Organize processes aiming at clear results (and not specific tasks);

 – Improve the relationship and communication between members and areas of the organization;